Facilities Financing Frequently Asked Questions

 What is the Capital Improvements Program (CIP)?

 The Capital Improvements Program (CIP) is the long-range plan for all individual capital improvement projects and funding sources.
 CIP Projects are unique construction projects that provide improvements or additions such as land, buildings, and infrastructure.
 The CIP helps enhance the overall quality of life in the City by improving the physical structures, systems, and facilities that provide services to the community.
-The Citizen’s Guide to Infrastructure was produced by the Office of the Independent Budget Analyst and provides a foundation of knowledge about the City’s CIP.
+The Citizen's Guide to Infrastructure Citizen's Guide to Infrastructure was produced by the Office of the Independent Budget Analyst and provides a foundation of knowledge about the City’s CIP.

 The City’s General Plan provides a long-term vision and comprehensive policy framework for how the City should grow and develop, provide public services, and maintain the qualities that define the City of San Diego.
 Community Plans are components of the General Plan that also identify public facilities that are needed to serve the community and which are required to implement the General Plan.
 These public facilities are generally defined or described in Development Impact Fee Plans.
 The DIF Plans are therefore used in the City’s overall infrastructure planning efforts, but also used to provide a valuable funding source for the City’s CIP.